HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="most-color-stops.png",
   classes="height-16vw-122px",
-  caption="The linear gradient with the most color stops foudn in our analysis.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=100
+  caption="The linear gradient with the most color stops.", description="A screenshot of the gradient with the most color stops, which is a series of intricate multicolor stripes of varying hues.", width=600, height=100